 |Woman's age||Fees transfert||Transfers after thawing|

-Currently, post-thaw pregnancy rates are currently the same or better after fresh transfer.
-Indeed, in the event of a strong response during stimulation (favorable prognosis factor) or an increase in progesterone at the time of onset, we opt for the freezing of all the embryos for a transfer in the thawing cycle during the month following.
+Currently, pregnancy rates after thawing are the same or even better than after fresh transfer.
+Indeed, in the event of a strong response during stimulation (favourable prognostic factor) or an increase in progesterone at the time of initiation, we opt for freezing all the embryos for transfer in the thawing cycle the following month.

-This strategy avoids ovarian hyperstimulation syndrome in the majority of cases.
+This strategy avoids an ovarian hyperstimulation syndrome in the majority of cases.

-The pregnancy rate (positive pregnancy test) is not identical to the birth rate because sometimes the pregnancies are not progressive and stop spontaneously.
-The rate of early miscarriage is also related to woman's age.
+The pregnancy rate (positive pregnancy test) is not the same as the birth rate because sometimes the pregnancies are not progressive and are spontaneously terminated.
+The rate of early miscarriage is also related to the age of the woman.